The tos vacuum Command

 <MODULE>

-If no module is specified, the default value is ST (SecureTrack).
+If not specified, the default is ST (SecureTrack).

 Optional